-Home Base, a partnership of the Red Sox Foundation and Massachusetts General Hospital, helps Service Members, Post-9/11 Veterans and their Families heal from the Invisible Wounds of War through clinical care, wellness-based programs, community outreach, education and research.
+Home Base, a Red Sox Foundation and Massachusetts General Hospital Program, is dedicated to healing the invisible wounds for Veterans, Service Members and their Families through world-class clinical care, wellness, education and research.

 Following the 2007 World Series win, Red Sox players and owners met with wounded Veterans at Walter Reed Army Medical Center, and learned of the medical challenges many of our returning Veterans were facing.
 Red Sox Chairman Tom Werner made a commitment, following this 4-hour visit, to partner with the Massachusetts General Hospital in order to address the signature Invisible Wounds of War.
 Home Base is the first partnership of its kind in the nation between an Academic Medical Center and a Major League Baseball team.

-In 2015, Home Base transitioned from a Boston-based regional program to National Center of Excellence for the Invisible Wounds of War.
-We launched a "first in the nation" two-week intensive clinical program for Veterans that extends the reach of this program to any Post 9-11 Veteran in the United States.
+In 2016, we launched a "first in the nation" two-week intensive clinical program for Veterans that extends the reach of this program to any Post 9-11 Veteran in the United States.
 We now grow our existing clinical staff of doctors, psychologists, nurses, physical medicine and rehabilitation specialists and licensed clinical social workers to ensure that we maintain the world class evidence based care we have become known for as we double the size of our clinical program.
 All treatment is evidence-based and provided by clinicians from Mass General Hospital and Spaulding Rehabilitation Hospital, two of the best hospitals in America.
 In addition, Home Base has collaborated with both the Benson-Henry Institute for Mind-Body Medicine, the MGH Sports Medicine team & Red Sox Strength and Conditioning team to develop several Wellness Based Programs to address the less complex issues that affect the mental well being of our returning Veterans.

 To learn more or to make an appointment, visit www.homebase.org